onderonur/rick-and-morty-graphql/README.md

 ### Vercel Deployment

-[Vercel's Now](https://vercel.com/) is one of the simplest deployment options ever.
+[Vercel](https://vercel.com/) is one of the simplest deployment options ever.
 [Deploying a Next.js App](https://nextjs.org/learn/basics/deploying-a-nextjs-app) guide is just what you would need.
 I just downloaded the [official cli](https://vercel.com/download) and run `vercel`.
 That's it!